atlassian-archive/dataschool/dataschool/_chapters/data-modeling-101/creating-an-ec2-server.md

 section: book
 title: Creating an EC2 Server
 meta_title: EC2-server
-description: Learn how to quickly set up an EC2 server
+description: Learn how to quickly set up an EC2 server on AWS.
+Follow along with screenshots and instructions.
 number: 30
 authors:
 - _people/blake.md